NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 Processing Multi-Spectral Images
 --------------------------------

-In addition to panchromatic (grayscale) images, the Digital Globe satellites also produce lower-resolution multi-spectral (multi-band) images.
+In addition to panchromatic (grayscale) images, the DigitalGlobe/Maxar satellites also produce lower-resolution multi-spectral (multi-band) images.
 Stereo Pipeline is designed to process single-band images only.
 If invoked on multi-spectral data, it will quietly process the first band and ignore the rest.
 To use one of the other bands it can be singled out by invoking ``dg_mosaic`` (:numref:`rawdg`) with the ``--band <num>`` option.
-We have evaluated ASP with Digital Globe’s multi-spectral images, but support for it is still experimental.
+We have evaluated ASP with DigitalGlobe/Maxar’s multi-spectral images, but support for it is still experimental.
 We recommend using the panchromatic images whenever possible.